chrismaximin/executable_mock/README.md

 ### Memory usage

-ExecutableMock requires some ruby Standard libraries (e.g. fileutils, set).
+ExecutableMock requires some Ruby Standard libraries (e.g. fileutils, set).
-It wouldn't be realistic or fair to only measure memory allocations from "nothing", because most environments this gem is used in (e.g. rails, rspec) already require those standard libraries, so we're measuring here "Naked Ruby" and "Realistic Ruby" (with those libs already required).
+It wouldn't be realistic or fair to only measure memory allocations from "nothing", because most environments this gem is used in (e.g. Rails, RSpec) already require those standard libraries, so we're measuring here "Naked Ruby" and "Realistic Ruby" (with those libs already required).

 | Ruby version| Require script | Total allocated | Total retained |